 The names and municipalities of residence of all directors and officers of the Company as at the date hereof, the offices presently held, the principal occupations during the last five years and the year each director first became a director are set out below.
-Each director was elected at the last annual meeting of shareholders.
+Each director was elected at the last annual meeting of shareholders, except for Ms. Alexander who was appointed the Board of Directors on February 1, 2023.
 Each director serves until the next annual meeting or until his or her successor is elected or appointed.
-The Articles of the Company provide for a minimum of five and a maximum of 15 directors, however, the number of directors is fixed at 11.
+The Articles of the Company provide for a minimum of five and a maximum of 15 directors, however, the number of directors is fixed at 10.
 Officers are appointed annually and serve at the discretion of the Board of Directors.

-The Committees of the Board of Directors of the Company and their members are as follows:
+The Board of Directors of the Company is as follows: